osm-fr/osmose-backend/doc/0-Index.md

 * `fix` (optional, markdown): general guide on how to fix the issue.
 Constructed with valid sentences and ends with a period.
 * `trap` (optional, markdown): common mistakes and complications you may make while fixing the issue.
 Constructed with valid sentences and ends with a period.
 * `example` (optional, markdown): an example of the issue.
 Constructed with valid sentences and ends with a period.
 Images are commonly found here (`![](imgURL)` in markdown).
 * `source`: URL to the source code of this analyzer.
-The abstract root class automatically fill this fields.
+The abstract root class automatically fills this fields.
 * `resource` (optional): URL to any data used to produce this issue.
-The abstract root class `Analyser_Merge` automatically fill this fields.
+The abstract root class `Analyser_Merge` automatically fills this field.

 Classification:
-* `item`: where to put the result of this class of issues in the Frontend menu of categories.
+* `item`: a 4-digit number, where to put the result of this class of issues in the Frontend menu of categories.
-* `level`: the impact of the Osmose-QA issues on the OSM data, `1`: hight, `2`: normal, `3`: low.
+* `level`: the impact of the Osmose-QA issues on the OSM data, `1`: high, `2`: normal, `3`: low.
 * `tags`: Osmose-QA tags (not OSM tags), allow thematic classification on the Frontend, see already existing tags at [/api/0.3/tags](http://osmose.openstreetmap.fr/api/0.3/tags).

 ### Instances of issues